transd-lang/transd/README.md

+# TRANSD
-# Welcome to Transd Programming Language
+### Welcome to Transd Programming Language

- Transd is a statically typed, general purpose, multi-paradigm programming language, which:
+ Transd (short for Transformation and Analysis of Structured Data) is a statically typed, general purpose, multi-paradigm programming language, which:

  * has extended functionality for data processing, such as a built-in data query language for working with tables and collections of records in a database-like fashion;
  * has a very compact implementation (two C++ files with less than 25 KLOCS);